PALI-2108

 Significant Unmet Need in Inflammatory Bowel Disease

-Chronic condition characterized by persistant inflammation in the digestive tract in early adulthood with alternating periods of activity and remission.
+Chronic condition characterized by persistent inflammation in the digestive tract in early adulthood with alternating periods of activity and remission.

 Only 30-40% of Patients Fail to Respond to First-Line Therapy1